-Six former students from the Texas A&M College of Architecture who have distinguished themselves as leaders and humanitarians in their respective fields will be honored as outstanding alumni at a Thursday, Nov.
-15, 2018 banquet at The George, 180 Century Court, in College Station.
+Six former students from the Texas A&M College of Architecture who have distinguished themselves as leaders and humanitarians in their respective fields were honored as outstanding alumni at a Nov.
+15, 2018 banquet in The George hotel in College Station.

 The 2018 honorees were nominated by former students and selected for their outstanding achievements by a college committee.

 Less than one percent of the college’s 16,000-plus former students have been recognized as Outstanding Alumni, the highest honor bestowed by the college to its graduates.

 The 2018 College of Architecture Outstanding Alumni are: Ellen Cassilly ’83, founding principal, Ellen Cassilly Architect; Caren Cooner Easterling ’89, director of design and construction at H-E-B; Sean Michael ’92, head of Utah State University’s Department of Landscape Architecture and Environmental Planning; Gary Owens ’75, principal, FKP | CannonDesign; Julio Ramon ’86, a retired construction manager who oversaw numerous, notable projects; and Don Swofford ’70, principal, Don Swofford, FAIA, Architect.